VivoKey/ntag5sensor/README.md

 # NTAG 5 Sensor

-Sensor reading for the NXP NTAG 5 Link, specifically with the Texas Instruments TMP117 sensors and the ACS ACR1552U PC/SC reader.
+Sensor reading for the `NXP NTAG 5 Link`, specifically with the `Texas Instruments TMP117` sensor and the `ACS ACR1552U` PC/SC reader.

 ## Setup